Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 \subsection{Translating rLDL into Alternating Automata}

-In this subsection, we translate $\rldl$ formulas into alternating parity automata, which are known to be translatable into Büchi automata of exponential size.
-Hence, the linear translation from $\rldl$ to alternating parity automata we are about to present implies the exponential compilation property for $\rldl$.
+In this subsection, we translate $\rldl$ formulas into weak alternating Büchi automata, which are known to be translatable into non-deterministic Büchi automata of exponential size~\cite{MH}.
+Hence, the linear translation from $\rldl$ to weak alternating Büchi automata we are about to present implies the exponential compilation property for $\rldl$.